-American Federation of Musicians and Employers’ Pension Fund is a retirement plan available to Local 802 musicians in all fields and styles of music, providing musicians with a secure return on pension investment and paying in monthly installments throughout your lifetime.
-This fund allows musicians – most of whom have unusual employment schedules and work for many different employers, with a portable mechanism to accumulate individual pension credits and secure a financially sustainable retirement.
+American Federation of Musicians and Employers’ Pension Fund is a retirement plan available to Local 802 musicians in all fields and styles of music, providing musicians with payments in monthly installments throughout your lifetime.
+This fund allows musicians – most of whom have unusual employment schedules and work for many different employers, with a portable mechanism to accumulate individual pension credits toward their retirement.

 The Fund was created in 1959 by former AFM President Herman Kenin during negotiations for a new five-year agreement between the AFM and the phonograph record industry.
 By mid-1960, pension coverage was extended to network radio and television, AFM traveling engagements and the AFM’s jingles contract.
 In July of 1961, symphony orchestras, arrangers, orchestrators and copyists became eligible for inclusion in the AFM-EP Fund.